jowj/halfhazard/README.md

     - i think current user can and maybe even should be in appstorage, but everything else we should be persisting to db
 5. [X] Specifically, use a `Query` to make it so the only expenses you see by default have your name on them
-6. [ ] Create "Manage Groups View" and an add group button ..
+6. [ ] Create "Manage Groups View" and an add group button
+    - also add a thing to show the group per expense, maybe?
+    - maybe just make groups a required thing?
+..
 ..
 ??. [ ] Computed property on expense that auto splits based on group memberhsip count